0racle/raku-Inline-J/README.md

 ----
 This method creates an `Inline::J::Noun` object that references a noun in J. The `gist` of this object is the J representation of this noun.

-If a noun already exists, you can create an `Inline::J::Noun` simply by providing it's name.
+If a noun already exists in J, you can create an `Inline::J::Noun` by providing it's name.

 ```raku
 my $a = j.noun(name => 'a');